Permaculture Design Certification Course

 Who is this course for?

 SOIL's PDC course is open to people of all ages and stages.
-PDC graduates include activists, policy-makers, landowners, philanthropists, land-use professionals, government agency staff, village builders, religious leaders, students, and social justice advocates.
-SOIL encourages applications from women, members of the LGBTQ community, people of color, and other diverse perspectives to cultivate an environment of equality, authenticity and unity.
+PDC graduates include activists, policy-makers, landowners, philanthropists, land-use professionals, government agency staff, village builders, religious leaders, students, and social justice advocates, among many others.
+SOIL encourages applications from women, members of the LGBTQ community, people of color, and other diverse perspectives to cultivate an environment of equality, authenticity, and unity.

 Bring your Team.
 We encourage community leaders interested in spearheading a community permaculture design process to attend with 2–4 other community members.
 This high-level intensive course will strengthen your capacity to lead your community and re-envision local human systems that mimic natural patterns.

-The PDC course is led by an experienced team of instructors with over 100 years of collective experience.
+The PDC course is led by an expert team of instructors with over 100 years of collective permaculture experience.
+Together, they have worked in ecosystems throughout the continental US, Hawaii, Mexico, New Zealand, Australia, Costa Rica, and India.

 Founded in 1994, Earthaven Ecovillage is located on 329 acres in culturally rich, biologically diverse Western North Carolina, about 50 minutes southeast of Asheville and 30 minutes southeast of Black Mountain.
 Surrounded by like-minded, ecologically oriented neighbors, Earthaven is home to 80+ residents, including students and visitors.
 The community is dedicated to caring for people and the Earth by learning and demonstrating a holistic, sustainable culture.